What Are The Best Slack Alternatives for 2019?

 File sharing has never been more convenient too with its drag and drop interface.
 Retrieving shared files is also a lot easier as you can always search for them whenever the need arises.

 A free version is available for small teams and includes up to 10k messages and 10GB file storage for the whole group.

 Watch your email transform into a real-time collaboration platform.
 You can message the team directly from your email and interact with them in real-time.
 Headers and email signatures are removed so you won’t have to deal with endless dizzying message threads.

 It’s free for personal use but businesses have to shell out $5.99 per user per month.

 Workzone is basically a project management app with collaboration tools thrown in.
 Apart from file sharing, users can also leave comments on the tasks posted.
 It has a calendar and to-do lists for the whole team which helps you easily monitor projects and stick to deadlines.
 It also got a one-touch button for instant messaging.

 It’s much like Slack except that it’s got a lot of other additional features.
 With Glip, you can do both personal and group video chat, screen sharing and integrate third-party applications.
 You can also use it on any device which makes it more convenient if you’re out of the office most of the time.

-At $49 per month for up to 12 users, Ryver offers unlimited chat, data sharing and integration with no ads.
-It’s an efficient collaboration software and best recommended for large enterprises.
+At $49 per month for up to 12 users, Ryver offers unlimited messages, video chat, and data sharing and integration with no ads.
+It’s an efficient collaboration software best recommended for large enterprises.